Understanding the associated injuries to better treat and protect the knee

 The anterior cruciate ligament (ACL) is one of the main stabilizers of the knee.
 It plays a role in controlling the anterior and rotational movements of the tibia relative to the femur.
 Thanks to it, the knee can withstand significant stress during walking, running, jumping, or rapid changes of direction.

-The injuries most often associated with an ACL injury
+The injuries most often associated with cruciate ligament damage

 Meniscal injuries